f2003596/aws_logs_to_parquet_converter/README.md

 4. Download the conversion script you uploaded from S3 and execute the following section by running the `spark-submit` command.

-_Note: At Yelp, we mostly use our platform-as-a-service (PaaSTA) to execute any Spark programs we wish to run.
-As a result, we package Docker images to deploy and run our Spark programs._

 # Bootstrapping (if you have a Spark environment)